Quarkonium $p_{\rm T}$ spectra in heavy--ion collisions at LHC energies within a hydrodynamic core--corona framework: Summary

 A notable difference between charmonium and bottomonium emerges in the extracted freeze-out parameters, with bottomonium favoring a higher freeze-out temperature and slightly lower transverse flow velocity.
 This indicates that bottomonium states predominantly probe earlier and hotter stages of the medium evolution, while charmonium production is more influenced by later-stage dynamics and possible regeneration processes.

 For charmonium, the model provides a good description of the J/$\psi$ and $\psi(2S)$ spectra measured by the ALICE collaboration over a wide $p_{\rm T}$ range.
 The $\psi(2S)$/J/$\psi$ ratio is also well reproduced, indicating that the combined effects of collective flow and corona contributions capture the essential features of charmonium production.
-However, the observed deviation at high $p_{\rm T}$ in the J/$\psi$ spectrum suggests the presence of additional hard production mechanisms, such as viscous corrections and parton fragmentation, which are not explicitly included in the present framework.
+However, the observed deviation at high $p_{\rm T}$ in the J/$\psi$ spectrum suggests the presence of additional hard production mechanisms which are not explicitly included in the present framework.

 In the bottomonium sector, the calculated $p_{\rm T}$ spectra of $\Upsilon(1S)$, $\Upsilon(2S)$, and $\Upsilon(3S)$ show good agreement with measurements from the CMS collaboration.
 The corresponding yield ratios are also well described, reproducing the expected sequential suppression pattern, where more weakly bound states exhibit stronger suppression.
 This behavior reflects the sensitivity of bottomonium states to the medium temperature and their binding energies, with minimal contributions from regeneration effects compared to the charmonium sector.